Topics Map > News and Updates > Newsletters

 Although not required by federal regulations, UW-Madison policy requires a consent process for exemptions when there is some kind of interaction with subjects, such as in most research involving interviews, surveys, or focus groups.
 This new FAQ describes how and when to get subjects’ consent for participation in exempt research.
 The FAQ also links to a new consent template designed for use with exempt research studies.
 The new FAQ and consent template are part of an ongoing effort by the HS IRBs Informed Consent Working Group to improve informed consent-related guidance for the research community.

 A new Study Closure policy for human subjects research has been adopted by campus.
 This policy describes when studies that have been approved by an IRB should be closed and references two resources that may be helpful for researchers:

 - UW-Madison's [Link for document 34404 is unavailable at this time.] that describes how research data are to be maintained, archived, and made available for review and use under the appropriate circumstances.

-- A Lab Close-Out Checklist that provides general guidance for researchers who may be leaving the University.
+- A Research Close-Out Checklist that provides general guidance for researchers who may be leaving the University.